Disc Brake Calipers

-A floating caliper typically uses one piston and the caliper housing to clamp down on the rotor.
-The piston moves the inboard pad into contact the inner side of the rotor.
+A floating caliper typically uses one piston to move the inboard pad into contact with the inner side of the rotor.
 The force of the inboard pad contacting the inside surface of the rotor causes the caliper to slide or float on the pins mounted to the bracket or steering knuckle.
-This forces the outboard pad mounted inside the caliper housing to contact the outer side of the rotor.
-This clamping force on the spinning rotor is what causes the wheel to slow and stop.
-As mentioned these pins can stick in their bores preventing sufficient braking force and causing the inboard pad to wear prematurely.
+This action forces the outboard pad mounted inside the mounting bracket to contact the outboard side of the rotor.
+This clamping force on the spinning rotor causes the wheel to slow and stop.

 A fixed caliper has pistons on both sides of the rotor.
-These pistons squeeze both the inboard and outboard pads with equal force causing the vehicle to stop.
-This type of brake caliper is often found on light and medium trucks.
+These pistons squeeze the inboard and outboard pads with equal force, causing the vehicle to stop.
+Light/Medium trucks and luxury cars have fixed calipers.

-Brake caliper pistons are made of either chrome plated steel or phenolic plastic.
+Brake caliper pistons are either chrome-plated steel or phenolic plastic.
 Both of these are hollow to save weight.
-The phenolic pistons are great heat insulators and thus help prevent heat from degrading or boiling the brake fluid.
+Phenolic pistons are excellent heat insulators and help prevent heat from degrading or boiling the brake fluid.